 As the industry has evolved, EV battery sizes have increased to provide greater driving range.
 The power of fast chargers has also evolved and increased to fill these batteries in the fastest possible times.
 Fast chargers today are available from 25kW to 350kW for passenger EVs—with even higher-powered chargers for heavy duty electric vehicles like semis-trucks.
 It is important to understand the maximum power at which your EV can be charged and the power of the charger you plug into for the best charging experience.

-How EVgo Fast Charging Works in 3 Easy Steps
+Fast Charge Your EV in 3 Easy Steps

 DC Fast Charging